 Various lengths of light steel will be used to frame the property similarly to the way timber studs are used.
 These will be attached to the concrete foundation where a variety of materials could then be used to complete the final structure of the house.
 These materials could include any type of render such as bricks or cement.
 The design of the frame in question should have been developed in line with the architecture’s original design.

 Save on Your Property Survey

 Can You Get a Mortgage on a Steel Frame House?

-It’s generally easier to purchase a steel frame house as a cash buyer as it can be fairly difficult to get a mortgage on such a property.
-It’s not impossible to get a mortgage on a steel frame house, but it’s advised you seek the help of a mortgage broker to ensure you find the correct lender.
+It’s generally easier to purchase a steel-framed house as a cash buyer as it can be more difficult to get a mortgage on such a property.
+It’s not impossible to get a mortgage on a steel frame house, but you should seek the help of a mortgage broker to ensure you find the correct lender.

-Many mortgage lenders will be quite restrictive about the type of steel frame properties they are willing to lend on, especially if they have previous experience with a defective home.
-Some lenders may not even grant mortgages on this type of house at all as they are non-traditional properties.
+Many mortgage lenders will be quite restrictive about the type of steel framed properties they are willing to lend on, especially if they have previous experience with a defective home.
+Some lenders may not grant mortgages on this type of house at all as they are non-traditional properties.